- Sridhar Vembu recently spoke to startup founders and product heads about “Being Financially Prudent in the Current Economic Environment”.

 “Times will get difficult.
 But let’s find some way to make a living.
 One must not panic during business downturns.
 Success has many fathers and failures have many orphans” says Sridhar.

 - Avoid the temptation to place blame, and avoid infighting.
-Analyse the medium-to-long term.
+Analyze the medium-to-long term.

 “Control your marketing spend and costs.
 Create a balance between what is going in and what is coming out.
 When tough times are coming, take care of your employees and be a strong pillar of support for them.
 Be very open about the status of the company.
 If you are running out of money, be honest about the layoffs, your employees will respect the honesty.
 Don’t suddenly lay off people and don’t leave them unprepared.”